skellis46/slipbox/somatics unlimited.md

 There is tremendous responsibility in clarifying our abstractions as "extraction follows closely on the heels of abstraction" [@mcquillan-2022-resisting n.pag.]
 And with extraction comes exploitation.
 Now you could say, "It's just a bloody plié Simon" and I would understand.
 But even in such a benign example who and what might we be exploiting through our abstractions, even if the exploitation is of an epistemic space?

-### Mechanisms are as rare as hens teeth
+### 2. Mechanisms are as rare as hens teeth

 One of the things I catalogued for the articles I looked at was whether they contained any description of the mechanism for the beneficial claims made on behalf of the somatic practice.
 By "mechanism" I mean some indication of _how_ the somatic practice did what the author said it did.
 Very few articles in JDSP give mechanisms for how their particular somatics do what they claim to do: about one in five of those I reviewed.
 In most cases, the practice (or practices) are implicitly also the mechanism.
-In other words, somatic practice x can lead to effect y through the process somatic practice x.
+In other words, somatic practice x can lead to effect y through the somatic practice process x.

 When articles do contain mechanisms they are mostly vague OR it's not possible to ascertain if the mechanisms even have anything to do with the somatic practice around which the claim is based.